 Manual workflows are expensive because they scale labor, delay, and inconsistency together.

-Organizations that want growth with more control should treat operational friction as a core modernization target, not a back-office inconvenience.
+Companies that want growth with more control should treat operational friction as a core modernization target, not a back-office inconvenience.